nuhaminae/Intelligent-Complaint-Analysis-for-Financial-Services/README.md

 ---

+## Business Impact

+This project transforms that workflow by introducing a Retrieval-Augmented Generation (RAG) chatbot that enables:

+### 🔹 Faster Decision-Making

+- Internal teams can now query complaints in natural language and receive grounded, formal responses in seconds.
+- Multi-turn support allows deeper exploration of issues without restarting the query.

+### 🔹 Improved Visibility

+- Metadata-enriched embeddings allow filtering by product and issue category, helping teams pinpoint recurring pain points.
+- Sentence-aware chunking ensures semantic fidelity, surfacing the most relevant complaint excerpts.

+### 🔹 Operational Efficiency

+- Manual review time reduced significantly for common queries.
+The chatbot can handle these in seconds.
+- The chatbot supports up to 3 follow-up questions, streamlining multi-layered investigations.

+### 🔹 Regulatory Readiness

+- Complaint narratives are traceable to their source, supporting auditability and compliance reporting.
+- Optional grammar and factuality scoring ensures responses meet internal communication standards.

+### 🔹 Scalable Deployment

+- The system is modular, CI-integrated, and ready for deployment via Hugging Face Spaces.
+- Non-technical users can interact via a Gradio UI with dropdown filters and source transparency.

+---

 ## Data Sources

 The project uses real-world complaint data from the Consumer Financial Protection Bureau (CFPB).
 Each record includes: